the-road-to-learn-react/the-road-to-react/manuscript/react-modern/async-await.md

 };
 ~~~~~~~

-After all, using async/await with try/catch over then/catch make it often more readable, because we avoid using callback functions and instead try to make our code more readable in a synchronous way.
+After all, using async/await with try/catch over then/catch make it often more readable because we avoid using callback functions and instead try to make our code more readable in a synchronous way.

 ### Exercises: